Desp001/Desp001/README.md

 - 👀 I’m interested in frontend design, web development, and Python
 - 🌱 I’m currently learning advanced frontend techniques
 - 💞️ I’m looking to collaborate on innovative web projects with great UI/UX
-- 📫 How to reach me via links to my social profile
+- 📫 You can reach me via links to my social profile
 - 😄 He/Him
 - ⚡ Get it done!